Updated: Oct 8, 2021

 I prayed.
 I meditated.
 I paid attention to my vibrations and focused on the questions the Judge might ask, then practiced kindly reminding myself to not manifest questions.
 I drank moon water and burned bay leaves.
 I wrote notes of intention and lit candles.

-I beat myself up, countless times, and lost hours of sleep for every little spelling error I noticed, after I sent the packet to the Judge, that he never even looked over.
+I beat myself up, countless times, and lost hours of sleep for every little spelling error I noticed, after I sent the packet to the Judge, - the packet that he never even looked over.